dlbrush/music-club-backend/README.md

 The frontend accesses the DB entirely by making API calls to the backend.
 All API calls are made by the API class defined by **api.js** in the frontend root directory.

+Database tables are represented by Models in the backend, in the `models` directory.
+These models have methods to perform basic database operations using [node-postgres](https://www.npmjs.com/package/pg), and return objects with defined properties that can be manipulated and used within the context of the backend for easy access to data.

 ### Seeding the DB

 1. Start PostgresQL on your machine.